Skip to main content

 Compass Hub (Port 3002)

 The decision integrity engine.
 Captures every significant decision with rationale, alternatives, constraints, and stakeholder approval.
 Scores decisions on dependency impact and reversibility.
 Identifies organizational bottlenecks in decision flow.
+For a deep dive into how Compass works, see Compass: The Decision Integrity Engine.

 Assistant Engine — LUNA (Port 3003)